FabrizioMusacchio/MotilA/README.md

 allowing you to analyze the motility dynamics of microglial processes over time.

 Additionally, brightness metrics and pixel counts are saved in separate Excel files for further analysis.
 The average pixel brightness is an indicator of the overall intensity of the microglial cells in the image.
 A decreasing brightness over time could indicate bleaching or other issues.
-Note that the results show are those after applying the histogram matching (if chosen).
+Note that the results shown are those after applying the histogram matching (if chosen).
 Thus, if the average pixel brightness still drops even after histogram matching, the shown values may help to assess the quality each time point stack and which time points might be excluded from further analysis.

-The cell pixel area is the number of segmented pixel of all (projected) MG cells per stack.
+The cell pixel area is the number of segmented pixels of all (projected) MG cells per stack.
 Usually, this number should remain relatively stable over time as the cell motility does not imply a change in cell area/size.
 A decrease in cell pixel area could indicate a loss of cells over time, e.g., due to cell death or other issues.
 Bleaching or other issues could also lead to a decrease in cell pixel area.
 Thus, the same considerations as for the average pixel brightness apply here.

 ### Batch processing
 The batch collection function aggregates the motility metrics from all datasets into a single Excel file, allowing you to compare the motility dynamics across different experimental conditions and animals.
 This cohort-level analysis provides a comprehensive overview of the motility metrics, enabling you to identify trends, differences, or similarities between groups.
 The following Excel files are generated: